kirschbaum-development/laravel-actions/README.md

 ## Requirements

-This package requires Laravel 6.0 or higher.
+This package requires Laravel 6.0 or higher and PHP 7.2.5 or higher.

 ## Installation